 Some types of jellyfish reproduce asexually by splitting in half.
 Other breeds have both males and females engage in sexual reproduction.
 Some kinds of jellyfish are even hermaphroditic, meaning that they have both male and female reproductive organs.

-Portuguese Man Of Wars are dreaded marine creatures whose tentacles have a poison powerful enough to kill fish and even humans.
+Portuguese Man Of Wars is a dreaded marine creature whose tentacles have a poison powerful enough to kill fish and even humans.
 Their tentacles can be as long as 165 feet long, and though the more typical length is 30 feet, they are still fierce.
 They are responsible for thousands of stings every year, and because they usually travel together (sometimes in groups of 1000!), finding one Man-Of-War may lead to an entire beach getting closed.

 Portuguese Man Of Wars look like jellyfish, but they are not.
 They aren’t even one species in particular but rather a combination of several different organisms that work together.
 One organism comprises the gas-filled bladder, which resembles the body of a jellyfish.
 The other organisms include the tentacles and other parts of the Man Of War.